MasterpieceElbow/renesandro-test-task/README.md

 - Add retry mechanism for failed TTS or media processing
 - Expose task status endpoint for progress tracking
 - Add more metrics to monitor queue performance and worker utilization
+- Сurrently this only works for videos of the same format and resolution.
+Add processing of different formats: .mp4 + .mov and resolutions
+- Consider another tools for video processing.
+Probably, plain FFmpeg may give better performance.

 ## Author